-The domain of each of these tables is defined to consist of all real numbers between 0,0 and 1,0, inclusive.
-The first entry is located at 0,0, the last entry at 1,0, and intermediate entries are uniformly spaced using an increment of 1,0/(M-1).
-For the input and output tables, M is the number of entries in the table.
+The domain of each of these tables is defined to consist of all real numbers between 0 and 255 inclusive.
+The first entry is located at 0, the last entry at 255, and intermediate entries are uniformly spaced using an increment of 255/(M-1).
+For the input and output tables, M is 256.
 For the CLUT, M is the number of grid points along each dimension.
-The range of a function used to generate the contents of a table is likewise defined to be all real numbers between 0,0 and 1,0, inclusive.
-Since the domain and range of the tables are 0 to 1 it is necessary to convert all device values and L\a\b\ values to this numeric range.
-It shall be assumed that the maximum value in each case is set to 1 and the minimum value to 0, and all intermediate values are linearly scaled accordingly.
+Note that since the increment of 255/(M-1) is not necessarily an integer, the domain is specified to be over the real numbers rather than restricting it to the integers only.
+The range of a function used to generate the contents of a table is likewise defined to be all real numbers between 0 and 255, inclusive.